da0p/GithubPage/_posts/2024-10-17-CAN_and_CANOpen.md

 - **PDU Format**: determines the message that can be transmitted with a destination address or if the message is always a broadcast message.
 - **PDU Specific**: If **PDU Format** is between 0 and 239, it contains the destination address.
 Otherwise, if **PDU Format** is between 240 and 255, the message can only be broadcast and the **PDU Specific** contains a Group Extension, which expands the number of possible broadcast Parameter Groups that can be represented by the identifier.

+Parameter Group Number (PGN) is used to refer to the value of the Reserve bit, DP, PF, and PS fields combined into a single 18 bit value.

 In J1939, the Name is a 64-bit long label which gives every ECU a unique identity.
 Each device on the network will be associated with at least one Name and one Address.